Bcopeland64/Ethiviz/README.md

-# Project README
+# EthiViz: The Crosscultural Bias Detection Tool for Text & Images

 ## EthiViz Dashboard

 An advanced Ethics Analysis Dashboard that evaluates bias and ethical dimensions in text and image content across multiple cultural frameworks.
-Built with **React**, **TypeScript**, and modern web technologies.
+Built with **React**, **TypeScript**, **Python**, and modern web technologies.

 ---